travier/fedora-coreos-matrix/README.md

   `homeserver.yaml`
 - `SYNAPSE_FORM_SECRET`, with the content of `form_secret` in `homeserver.yaml`
 - `SYNAPSE_SIGNING_KEY`, with the content of `my.matrix.host.signing.key`
+- `SYNAPSE_REGISTRATION`, whether or not to enable open registration

 ```
 SSH_PUBKEY="ssh-rsa AAAA..."